Snowboarding is fun, just like any other kind of snow sports. Well, indeed it’s super duper fun as long as we don’t get injured.

 Sun’s UV + reflection from snow + strong UV at tall mountains – proper eyewear = Snow Blindness

 Snow blindness can occur even when there is NO snow, as long as there are highly UV rays reflective media such as water, white sands, or direct UV sources, like sunlamps and tanning booths.
-So make sure you protect your eyes well at all conditions.
+So make sure you protect your eyes well in all conditions.

 Do keep in mind that snow blindness can occur when there is NO sun too!